-For liability and reimbursement purposes, all students must complete a Travel Authority form for any work related trip they take that is outside of Pullman (or any other station for off-campus students).
-This and other forms are available in the Cleveland Hall 351.
+For liability and reimbursement purposes, all students must complete a Travel Authority form for any work-related trip they take that is outside of Pullman (or any other station for off-campus students).
+This and other forms are available in Cleveland Hall 351.
 This form must be submitted, signed by the department chair, and initialed by your chair at least 21 days before a trip.
 In some circumstances, work-related travel advances may be obtained by submitting a request at least four weeks before the trip.
 Reimbursement for travel expenses is made by completing and submitting a Travel Expense Voucher within one week upon return.
 Only approved travel will be reimbursed.

-Students are strongly urged to attend professional meetings; at times, the department may have funds to pay some travel expenses of students.
-Advisors may also use grant or project monies to pay partial travel expenses for graduate students attending meetings.
-The Graduate School disburses some grant-in-aid travel funds, which can be used for travel to professional meetings.
-Application forms for student travel grants may be obtained from the Graduate School.
+You are strongly urged to attend professional meetings; sometimes, the department may have funds to pay some student travel expenses.
+Advisors may use grant or project monies to pay partial travel expenses for you to attending meetings.
+The GPSA disburses some grant-in-aid travel funds, which can be used for travel to professional meetings.
+Application forms for student travel grants may be obtained from the Graduate and Professional Student Association.
+Note: GPSA funding is contingent upon you paying Pullman student fees, if you are not paying these fees, you will not be eligible for payout.
 It is advisable to apply for a travel grant if you are presenting a quality paper at a professional meeting.
-In addition, space may be available in university vehicles or some faculty members may share travel expenses.
-Students may also obtain funding support from GPSA and other organizations.
+In addition, space may be available in university vehicles, or some faculty members may share travel expenses.
+Please see the note in the next section regarding obligations in regard to work-related travel.